DigitalPublishingToolkit/TOD51Archiving_Activism/md/03Chapter2.md

 politics and solidarity but also conquered fears around occupying and commoning in public spaces.

-![Still from bak.ma, excerpt from screenshot of the video file ‘Tekel İşçileri Direnişi Kayıtları 23 / Tekel Workers Resistance Recordings 23’, (bak.ma 2015).
+![Fig. 2.2.
+Still from bak.ma, excerpt from screenshot of the video file ‘Tekel İşçileri Direnişi Kayıtları 23 / Tekel Workers Resistance Recordings 23’, (bak.ma 2015).
 All content on bak.ma is available under the terms of the Creative Commons Attribution-ShareAlike 3.0 License.](imgs/2.2.jpg)